enggsuraj/work-wise/README.md

 ## 🚀 Overview

 WorkWise is a sleek, user-friendly web application designed to simplify essential career calculations.
-Whether you're planning your last working day, estimating your salary hike, or tracking your work experience, WorkWise has you covered.
+Whether you're planning your last working day, estimating your salary hike, or tracking your work experience, WorkWise has you covered

 ## 🔥 Features